michaelpeternell/MPLog/README.md

 # Introduction

-MPLog is a very lightweight logging framework for Objective C and Swift.
+MPLog is a very lightweight logging framework for Objective C and Swift, written in Objective-C. (If you are looking for a pure Swift version, see my [MPLogSwift](https://github.com/michaelpeternell/MPLogSwift/) library.)

 It has less than 200 source lines of code, it is very performant, it has been production-tested extensively, but it is still much more useful than `NSLog`